- 75,000-Square-Feet, 3-Story Building

 - Enhanced ‘One Stop’ Experience for Visiting Scientists and Guests

-- Glass-Enclosed Atrium Promoting Transparency and Interaction
+- Connected Mezzanine Workplace Promoting Transparency and Interaction

-- Inviting Entry Plaza and Landscaped Pathways
+- Inviting Entry Plaza and Private Conference Center Garden

 Across the country, research institutions are rethinking how their campuses engage with the public, industry, and academic partners.
 Historically insular environments are evolving into more open, collaborative ecosystems that foster innovation and economic development.
 Aging infrastructure and dispersed facilities compound the challenge, limiting efficiency and the user experience.
 For Brookhaven National Laboratory — one of the nation’s premier research institutions — the moment called for a facility that could serve as a catalyst for interdisciplinary work and a gateway to attract global talent.